 The conclusions laid down in this report were reached on the basis of the evaluation of the representative uses of beta-cyfluthrin as an insecticide on beet, potato, wheat and greenhouse tomato, as proposed by the applicant.
+This conclusion also addresses the request received from the European Commission during the decision-making phase following completion of the peer review with regard to the risk to non-target arthropods.

 Full details of the representative uses can be found in Appendix A of this report.

-Data were submitted to conclude that the uses of beta-cyfluthrin according to the representative uses proposed at the European Union (EU) level result in a sufficient insecticidal efficacy against the target organisms.
+Data were submitted to conclude that the uses of beta-cyfluthrin according to the representative uses proposed at EU level result in a sufficient insecticidal efficacy against the target organisms.